tfabris/BlueGigaEmpeg/README.md

 - If you are getting good serial port messages from the empeg, but you are unable to get AVRCP commands working, there is one particular special case bug with some devices that you might be encountering.
-Some devices, when you pair with them as A2DP, will automatically enable an AVRCP channel.
+Some devices, when you pair with them as A2DP, will automatically enable an AVRCP channel as well.
   Some might not.

+  - You can tell if you have this problem by using [debug mode](#debug) and typing the LIST command while the module is paired.
+The output of the LIST command should have three entries: Two A2DP channels for left and right audio, and one AVRCP channel for commands and data.
+If your LIST command shows only two A2DP channels but no AVRCP channel, then you have this problem.
+Try the following:

+	- Get the latest version of the BlueGigaEmpeg.ino code as described in the ["Updating firmware"](#updating-firmware) section, edit it, and change the variable "autoReconnectMode" to 2 and save the file.

-In that case, you can attempt to change the Arduino code variable "autoReconnectMode" to 2, and see if that fixes the problem.
-If you change this value, make sure to re-upload the code to the Arduino, then press the RESET/PAIR button and re-pair with your stereo after doing it.
-See GitHub issue #71 for more details on this problem and on the work-around.
+	- Re-upload the code to the Arduino as described in the ["Updating firmware"](#updating-firmware) section,then press the RESET/PAIR button and re-pair with your stereo after doing it.

+	- Double check that it solves the problem both immediately after pairing, and also solves the problem if you turn off your stereo and back on again (i.e., after the BlueGigaEmpeg automatically reconnects).
+See GitHub issue #71 for more details on this problem and this work-around.

 <a name="debug"></a>